transform-js/transform.js/README.md

 ##### About the configuration:

+Configuration is built as a tree.
+From top to bottom:

+- identity: data type.
+In a monitoring context we may have an identity per sensor type
+- kind: defines the kind of data (e.g. sensor metrics, sensor errors)
-- `_default`: the identity name
+- lang: the required format

+Deeper levels are interface specific.

+In our example:

+- `_default`: our identity, a default one, like a fallback
-- `errors`: the kind of data (in a prtg example, you would have kinds like 'errors' and 'metrics')
+- `errors`: the kind of data (in a prtg example, you would have 'kinds' like 'errors' and 'metrics')
-- `json`: then destination language the formatter will deal with
+- `json`: the destination language the formatter will deal with
 - `errors_template`: the template to be filled with the transformed data
 - `errors_operations`: the data mutations to be performed

 ##### About the template: